nicoletr/project2-password-manager/README.md

 * It's done when the views are rendered with Handlebars.js templates.

-* It's done when the library generate-password is used to generate a new password.
+* It's done when the npm library generate-password is used to generate a new password.

 ## Specifications